usexfg/DIGM/docs/DIGM_COLD_CELESTIA_DETAIL.md

-# DIGM on COLD L3 with Celestia — Detailed Explanation
+# DIGM on COLD L3 with Celestia — Explanation

-*(verbatim from prior assistant reply for archival/reference)*

 ---

-## 1. Is DIGM hosted on COLD L3 instead of Fuego?
+## 1. Is DIGM going to be hosted on COLD L3 instead of Fuego?

-It's not a replacement, but a powerful evolution in layering.
+It's not a replacement, instead a powerful evolution in layering.
 DIGM becomes an **application** that **leverages the COLD L3 protocol**, which in turn is **secured by the Fuego L1**.

 Think of it like a traditional web stack: